Maycon1993/Devices-docs/surface/surface-laptop-smart-card-reader.md

 ## Enhanced security and risk mitigation

-The smart card reader, available on select 15" models, enhances security through two-factor authentication (2FA).
-By requiring both a physical card and a PIN, the smart card reader minimizes the risk of unauthorized access, protecting against sophisticated cyber threats, including phishing and social engineering attacks.
+The Smart Card Reader, available on select 15" models, enhances security through two-factor authentication (2FA).
+By requiring both a physical card and a PIN, the Smart Card Reader minimizes the risk of unauthorized access, protecting against sophisticated cyber threats, including phishing and social engineering attacks.

 ### Support for Common Access Card (CAC) and Personal Identity Verification (PIV) Card

-The smart card reader is engineered to accommodate both the [Common Access Card (CAC)](https://www.cac.mil/common-access-card/) and the [Personal Identity Verification (PIV) Card](https://www.idmanagement.gov/university/piv/), used by the United States Department of Defense (DoD) and other federal agencies.
+The Smart Card Reader is engineered to accommodate both the [Common Access Card (CAC)](https://www.cac.mil/common-access-card/) and the [Personal Identity Verification (PIV) Card](https://www.idmanagement.gov/university/piv/), used by the United States Department of Defense (DoD) and other federal agencies.

 - **CAC support**: The CAC provides secure two-factor authentication for active-duty military personnel, reserve personnel, civilian employees, and eligible contractor personnel.
 It facilitates authorized access to DoD computers, networks, and specific facilities, besides enabling the encryption and signing of emails.